This page provides an overview of records and lists DNS record types that Cloud DNS supports, including the Cloud DNS custom record type ALIAS.

 DS |

-The DNSSEC key fingerprint for a secure delegated zone.
-This record set type does not activate DNSSEC for a delegated zone unless you enable (and activate) DNSSEC for this zone. |
+For example, You can only add this record type in a public zone.
+This record type does not activate DNSSEC for a delegated zone unless you enable (and activate) DNSSEC for this zone.
+DNSSEC is not enabled by default for zones. |

 HTTPS |

 HTTPS Service Binding record, which allows an origin to indicate multiple alternative endpoints, each with associated parameters.
 This record also redirects HTTP to HTTPS.
-This record type is based on the more general SVCB record type and uses the same value format. |

 IPSECKEY |

-IPsec tunnel gateway data and public keys for IPsec-capable clients to enable opportunistic encryption. |
+IPsec tunnel gateway data and public keys for IPsec-capable clients to enable opportunistic encryption.

 MX |